jollywise/jollygoodgame/buildtools/tutorials/Components.md

 These are generally top level features to provide some easy tools to use when developing games.

-They can have their default component classes overwritten and be provided custom config objects.
+You can overwrite the default component by extended it and adding your extended version via the component map options as well as provide a custom config.

 While the base JGG framework may have these flagged as optional, an extended framework can configure it's own ComponentMap to force them at that level.

 ## component map options